Amanullah21/Amanullah21/README.md

 ## About me :

  Logical and organised individual with a strong foundation in Web development.
 Proficient in HTML,CSS, JS and REACT JS.
 Seeking to raise coding KPIs by providing error-free codes.
 Ability to translate business requirements into innovative software solutions.
 Excellent teamwork, interpersonal and communication skills.
 Looking to start a career as an entry-level professional with a reputed IT company.
-Ability to adapt in new working environment and deliver well.
+Ability to adapt in new working environment.
 Updated with the latest technologies.